Linux-User316/8fc8-bash-script/README.md

 # 8fc8-bash-script

-## A shell skip to unlock a DELL BIOS file with the suffix-8FC8:
+## A shell script to unlock a DELL BIOS file with the Suffix : GFT56H-8FC8:

 ### Using the script: